Skip to main content

 class TokenBucket:

-"""Token bucket rate limiter."""
+"""Token bucket rate limiter.

-capacity: float # Max tokens
+capacity: float # Max tokens the bucket can hold (burst size)

-refill_rate: float # Tokens per second
+refill_rate: float # Tokens added per second (sustained rate)

 tokens: float = field(init=False)